 The academic program at Queens High School of Teaching places an emphasis on every aspect of student growth and development, while meeting state requirements.
 Suitable class sizes and exceptional, qualified teachers allow us to offer a comfortable and inclusive educational environment, while ensuring each student receives the individualized attention and support they need.

-In English Language Arts (ELA) students learn to become effective readers and writers.
-Teachers use a balance of complex fiction and non-fiction texts in the classroom and teach reading, writing, vocabulary and discussion with an emphasis on using details and evidence from the text.
+In English Language Arts (ELA), students learn to become active readers and writers.
+Teachers use a balance of elaborate fiction and non-fiction texts in the classroom and teach reading, writing, vocabulary, and discussion with an emphasis on using details and evidence from the text.

 Students learn mathematics best when they have opportunities to “do math”.
 Students must work on challenging problems, share their thinking with others, and use their thinking to build and deepen understanding.
 This process will provide our students with the skills needed to go to college or enter the workforce better prepared.

 All students are curious about the world in which they live, which makes them natural scientists.
 Science helps them make sense of the world around them.
 It provides opportunities for students to investigate this world and explain how and why things happen.
 They use problem-solving skills to find solutions to a variety of real-world problems.

 The goal of social studies is to make sure that all students graduate from high school prepared for college, a career, and a future as a productive adult.
 Students use rich content, themes, and big ideas to learn history, geography, economics, civics, citizenship, and government.
 They also use essential skills to “think like historians.”